 How Long Are They Effective For?

-Fogging works pretty quickly on flying mosquitos, however it does nothing for larva or eggs.
-Because fogging only gets flying mosquitos, any that are provided good cover, or that were not flying at the time, can technically avoid the fog.
+Fogging works pretty quickly on flying mosquitoes, however it does nothing for larva or eggs.
+Because fogging only gets flying mosquitoes, any that are provided good cover, or that were not flying at the time, can technically avoid the fog.

-Also, as stated before, fogging doesn’t permanently clear an area of mosquitos.
+Also, as stated before, fogging doesn’t permanently clear an area of mosquitoes.
 Instead, it only kills the current population.
 Typically, a good fogging can last several days in terms of effectiveness.